c4lliope/rfcs/038-resource-prototypes/proposal.md

 ```

 The bits fetched by a `get` step will be cached so that the same version does
 not have to be fetched repeatedly.
+The semantics of this caching is subject to
+the worker backend.

 ### `put`: idempotently create resource versions